 To this end, CEPF is supporting enforcement agencies to unravel high-level wildlife trade networks by introducing them to global best practice with investigations and informants (Investment Priority 2.1).
 These efforts are complemented by facilitating collaboration among enforcement agencies and non-traditional actors to reduce cross-border trafficking of wildlife (Investment Priority 2.2).
 In addition to strengthening collaboration with and among government agencies, CEPF is also supporting civil society organizations to engage with private sector companies to develop effective measures to reduce their involvement in wildlife trafficking (Investment Priority 2.3).
-To complement these actions, CEPF is helping to engage the general public in efforts to combat the wildlife trade by supporting campaigns, social marketing, hotlines, crime prevention and other long-term programs to reduce consumption of wildlife and build public support for wildlife law enforcement (Investment Priority 2.4).

-CEPF and the RIT began building the grant portfolio under Strategic Direction 2 during the first funding round, by awarding grants to some of the relatively small community of civil society organizations that were working on wildlife-trade-related issues at the start of the investment phase.
+To complement these actions, CEPF helping to engage the general public in efforts to combat the wildlife trade by supporting campaigns, social marketing, hotlines, crime prevention and other long-term programs to reduce consumption of wildlife and build public support for wildlife law enforcement (Investment Priority 2.4).
+CEPF and the RIT began building the grant portfolio under Strategic Direction 2 by awarding a small number of larger grants to the most trusted partner organizations.
+This reflected the fact that a relatively small number of civil society organizations were working on wildlife-trade-related issues at the start of the current investment phase.
+Six grants (five large and one small) were awarded, all under the first funding round.
 As discussed previously, there was then a significant increase in donor interest in addressing wildlife crime issues in Indo-Burma, which led to a strategic decision not to include Strategic Direction 2 in future calls for proposals.